-In addition to the amendments to the Declaration of Trust referred to in the foregoing paragraph, at the meetings of Unitholders held on May 7, 2009 and May 19, 2011, the Unitholders gave the Trustees the authority to make such further amendments to the Declaration of Trust that the Trustees determine to be necessary or desirable in order to facilitate changing Calloway from an open-end mutual fund trust to a closed-end mutual fund trust, in each case as per the Tax Act, including but not limited to the elimination of the redemption features attached to the Units.
+At the meetings of Unitholders held on May 7, 2009 and May 19, 2011, the Unitholders gave the Trustees the authority to make such further amendments to the Declaration of Trust that the Trustees determine to be necessary or desirable in order to facilitate changing Calloway from an open-end mutual fund trust to a closed-end mutual fund trust, in each case as per the Tax Act, including but not limited to the elimination of the redemption features attached to the Units.
 The Trustees have not yet implemented such amendments.